codetricity/carlsbad-tour/README.md

 * move from mouse long-press to editor mode button
 * use Marzipano Tool again for ideas
   * build a subset as open source
-* write data to downloadable file, possibly using something like Flask
+* write data to downloadable file
+* based on [this discussion](https://groups.google.com/g/marzipano/c/6EF6Q_37aMo/m/DYVM-r1PAQAJ), it's possible to run Marzipano locally

 ### data standardization